 Cairn photo

 My second youngest study site at Glacier Bay is on a bench of outwash about 150 feet above Muir Inlet.
 Before alders covered the young surface in the mid 20th century, the bench offered a good view of the retreating face of Muir Glacier to the north.
-William O. Field established a photo station there maybe in the late 1940s and marked the spot with a cairn assembled of several large rocks.
-I found the cairn in 1988 when I set up my study plots in a dense thicket of alders.
+William O. Field established a photo station there maybe in the late 1940s and marked the spot with a cairn assembled of several large rocks (see http://fastie.net/dating-fred/).
+I found a cairn in 1988 when I set up my study plots in a dense thicket of alders.

-A photo station cairn built by William O. Field near one of my study plots.
+A cairn that might have been built by William O. Field near one of my study plots.
 This might be Field’s station “6A.”
 Kodachrome, May 1995

 Continue reading “Cairn photo”